YoRyan/sia-slice/README.md

 the program and the storage requirements on Sia.

 Besides, if you need those features, you can simply use any filesystem you choose on top of the original device or disk image.
-This ability is what distinguishes Sia Slice: in contrast to other synchronization programs like [Siasync](https://github.com/tbenz9/siasync) and [Repertory](https://bitbucket.org/blockstorage/repertory/src/master/) that operate at the file level, Sia Sice operates at the *block level*.
+This ability is what makes Sia Slice unique: In contrast to other synchronization programs like [Siasync](https://github.com/tbenz9/siasync) and [Repertory](https://bitbucket.org/blockstorage/repertory/src/master/) that operate at the file level, Sia Sice operates at the *block level*.

 ![Curses screenshot](https://raw.githubusercontent.com/wiki/YoRyan/sia-slice/transfer-screen.png)

-Sia Slice was written for GNU/Linux.
+Sia Slice was written for GNU/Linux systems with Python 3.7 or later.
 Ports to other platforms should be possible with minimal effort.

 The author uses Sia Slice weekly to mirror his Btrfs backup drive.